Coherence restoring in communication line via controlled interaction with environment: State restoring via Lindbladian with XXZ-Hamiltonian

-{Here $D_{ij}=\gamma^2/r_{ij}^3$ are the coupling constants between the $i$th and $j$th spins (for $\hbar=1$), $\gamma$ is the gyromagnetic ratio, $r_{ij}$ is the distance between the $i$th and $j$th spins}, and {$X_i,\;\;Y_i$ are the operators of, respectively, the $x$- and $y$-projections of the $i$th spin,} {the external magnetic field is along the spin chain.} Of course, commutation condition (\ref{com}) is satisfied.
-The block-structure of $L_i$ in (\ref{bH2}) is related to the block structure of $Z_i$:
+{Here $D_{ij}=\gamma^2/(2r_{ij}^3)$ are the coupling constants between the $i$th and $j$th spins (for $\hbar=1$), $\gamma$ is the gyromagnetic ratio, $r_{ij}$ is the distance between the $i$th and $j$th spins}, and {$X_i,\;\;Y_i$ are the operators of, respectively, the $x$- and $y$-projections of the $i$th spin,} {the external magnetic field is { perpendicular to} the spin chain.} Of course, commutation condition (\ref{com}) is satisfied. { We note that the rotating-wave approximation \cite{Abragam}, which was used in deriving the XXZ-Hamiltonian, is represented by the unitary transformation $e^{i \gamma B I_z}$ ($B$ is the intensity of the external magnetic filed) commuting with our Lindblad operators and therefore does not change them.}